 - a.
-Coordinate public health nurses. - b.
-Monitor health of shelter populations for potential infectious disease outbreaks. - c.
+Coordinate public health nurses. - Monitor health of shelter populations for potential infectious disease outbreaks and provide mitigation recommendations where appropriate. - c.
 Coordinate well water testing for contaminates to render safe to drink after flooding due to damage such as dam failure resulting from an earthquake.